-``
+``“Axe in Hand”, Aldo Leopold

+“Preserving Wildness”, Wendell Berry

+1. The Lord giveth, and the Lord taketh away, but 2.He is no longer the only one to do so.

+Leopold, Aldo.
+A Sand County almanac, and sketches here and there.(p.67)

 Wendell Berry, due to his own “manner of thinking and philosophy—which knows that all men, by what they think about and wish for, in effect wield all tools” (Leopold 68) suggests that he is forever a wielder of an axe and shovel.